rdogmartin/ShoppingList.Angular/README.md

 1. In the Azure Portal, navigate to the Configuration page for your Static Web App.
 Create four new application settings with the following names and values:

-   - `BingSearch__EndPointUrl` - The URL of your Bing Search service.
+   - `BingSearch__EndpointUrl` - The URL of your Bing Search service.
 Find it on the Keys and Endpoint page of your Bing Search service.
    - `BingSearch__SubscriptionKey` - Your Bing Search subscription key.
 Find it on the Keys and Endpoint page of your Bing Search service.
    - `CosmosDb__AuthorizationKey` - Your Cosmos DB authorization key.
 Find it on the Keys page of your Cosmos DB database.
-   - `CosmosDb__EndPointUrl` - Your Cosmos DB endpoint URI.
+   - `CosmosDb__EndpointUrl` - Your Cosmos DB endpoint URI.
 Find it on the Keys page of your Cosmos DB database.

    ![Azure Static Web App configuration](readme-images/sl-azure-config.jpg)